webcoderio/gitops-deployer/README.md

 # GitOps Deployer
 ## Credit to: Andy Ng www.webcoder.io
-A Golang Gin API for deploying from a Git branch to a server path.
-Ideal for Docker microservices, it suits scenarios with firewall restrictions.
-Unlike webhooks, it ensures seamless CI/CD integration in restricted environments.
+Golang-powered Gin API transforming Git-to-server deployment for DevOps excellence.
+It excels where Rsync/SCP struggle, ideal for scenarios with IP blocks limiting SSH.
+This Docker microservices solution seamlessly integrates with GitHub Action pipelines, offering the fastest, Jenkins-killer bash-driven approach for CI/CD in restricted environments.
+Master deployment with speed, security, and microservices finesse.